aduy2408/gymfixer/README.md

 ```

 `/analytics/summary` returns user-level statistics such as total sessions, total reps, reps by exercise, average quality ratio, top feedback, LLM run count, and recent sessions.

+The Next frontend also includes `/dashboard/history`, which calls `GET /workouts`
+and links each saved session back to `/dashboard/analysis/{session_id}`.

 ### Frame Session Analysis